LLNL/axom/src/examples/radiuss_tutorial/lesson_00/README.md

 Axom's build system is based on [BLT](https://github.com/LLNL/blt) -- a streamlined CMake-based foundation for <b>B</b>uilding, <b>L</b>inking and <b>T</b>esting large-scale high performance computing (HPC) applications.

-Since Axom users typically develop HPC applications that need to on several different platforms ("hosts") with several different compilers, we will be using a CMake cache file containing several configuration variables, including the compiler and MPI information and compilation flags.
+Since Axom users typically develop HPC applications that need to run on several different platforms ("hosts") with several different compilers, we will be using a CMake cache file containing several configuration variables, including the compiler and MPI information as well as compilation flags and paths to third-party libraries.
 We refer to this file as a "host-config".

 Our application can be configured and built using the following commands:
 ```shell